stefanprodan/openfaas-flux/README.md

 git add . && git commit -m "Add OpenFaaS basic auth credentials" && git push
 ```

-The Flux daemon will apply the sealed secret on your cluster, the Sealed Secrets Controller will decrypt it into a
+The Flux daemon applies the sealed secret on your cluster.
+The Sealed Secrets Controller will then decrypt it into a
 Kubernetes secret.

 ### Expose OpenFaaS Gateway outside the cluster

 Inside the [ingress](ingress) dir you can find a deployment definition for Caddy.
 Caddy acts as a reverse proxy for the OpenFaaS Gateway and uses the `basic-auth` secret to protect the
 Gateway system API and UI.
-In order to deploy Caddy edit all manifest in the ingress dir and delete the
+In order to deploy Caddy edit all manifests in the ingress dir and then delete the
 `flux.weave.works/ignore` annotation.

 ```yaml